SDTC-CPMed/DigiTwin_framework/README.md

 2. sc_data_quality_sorting.R # Check the quality of the data and remove outliers

 ## Cell type analysis

+The references for cell type identification were created by RCA_reference_construction.R in R 3.4, and added to the RCA sysdata file installed.

 1. RCA_reference_construction.R # Build references for cell type identification
 2. RCA_cellType_identification.R # Cell type identification using reference component analysis